A Thin Line Between Love and Hate: Style

 The plot of A Thin Line Between Love and Hate was influenced by Boomerang and Fatal Attraction.
 The opening sequence, depicting Darnell lying unconscious and fully clothed face down in a swimming pool while narrating the events that led him to there, was influenced by Billy Wilder's 1950 film Sunset Boulevard.
 The film has been classified as a comedy thriller.

 Reception

-A Thin Line Between Love and Hate grossed $34,873,513 at the box office against a budget of $8 million.
+On its opening weekend A Thin Line Between Love and Hate grossed $9 million, ranking at number three at the box office behind Primal Fear and The Birdcage.
+By the end of its run, the film grossed $34,873,513 at the box office against a budget of $8 million.

 The critical reception of the film was mostly negative.
 On Rotten Tomatoes the film has a 15% rating based on 26 reviews.